Harmony of the Spheres: Music in the Pythagorean-Platonic Tradition

 This course examines ancient conceptions of music (mousikê) and the philosophical vision of musica contemplativa as a profound expression of cosmic harmony, tracing its development from Orphic and Pythagorean cosmogonies through Plato's Timaeus and culminating in the Neoplatonic synthesis of Plotinus, Porphyry, lamblichus, and Proclus.

-He engaged in postdoctoral projects at Pompeu Fabra University, Barcelona, with a Haas Association scholarship, and at the Eugenio Trías Center for Philosophical Studies, sponsored by "Caixa Bank".
-His postdoctoral research delved into the philosophical implications of Pythagorean-Neoplatonic musical thought, studying concepts such as universal harmony, cosmic sympathy and the musical conception of the "Anima Mundi" ("World Soul") and "Scala naturae" (Great Chain of Being).
+His doctoral research centered on Neoplatonic philosophy, specifically examining the idea of cosmic harmony in Proclus' commentaries on Plato's Timaeus and Republic.
+He conducted postdoctoral research at Pompeu Fabra University in Barcelona, funded by a Haas Association scholarship, and at the Eugenio Trías Center for Philosophical Studies with sponsorship from Caixa Bank.
+His postdoctoral work focused on the philosophical implications of Pythagorean-Neoplatonic musical thought, exploring themes such as universal harmony, cosmic sympathy, and the musical interpretation of the "Anima Mundi" (World Soul) and "Scala Naturae" (Great Chain of Being).